isomerpages/moe-tampinespri/_our-community/In Conversation with Stakeholders 2023.md

 Dear ICS 2023 attendees,&nbsp;

-Please scan the QR code below to access the ICS 2023 microsite.
+Please scan the QR code below or click on this [link](https://go.gov.sg/tppsics2023) to access the ICS 2023 microsite.
  ![](/images/tppsics2023.png)